nkdevpy/Discord-EVs-Generator/README.md

 - python 3.8+
 - brave browser (or chrome)

-## disclaimer
+## Disclamier

-for educational purposes only. use at your own risk.
+This tool is for educational purposes only.
+The developer is not responsible for any misuse, violations of Discord’s Terms of Service, or potential bans.
+Use at your own risk.

 ## contact
 discord: nkdev.official or nkdevv_alt